-The Admissions/Records Office and Registrar's Office may release information from official records to faculty and staff members of Vance-Granville Community College whose responsibilities require this information.
+- 1. The Admissions Office and Registrar's Office may release information from official records to faculty and staff members of Vance-Granville Community College whose responsibilities require this

-- 2. The Admissions/Records Office and Registrar's Office may honor appropriate requests for directory-type information from student records.
+- 2. The Admissions Office and Registrar's Office may honor appropriate requests for directory-type information from student records.
 VGCC defines the following as directory:

 - Name

+- Program of Study

 - Address

+- Degrees and awards received

 - Dates of Enrollment

-- Program of Study

-- Degrees and awards received

 - E-mail addresses

 - Participation in sanctioned campus activities or athletics

 - 3. The Solomon Amendment requires by federal law that the college release the following information, in addition to directory information, to military recruiters when requested:

 - Date of Birth

 - Telephone Number